giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

-### Port is closed
-**Nmap sends a TCP request w/ _SYN_ flag** to a specified port in the target server.
+### Nmap sends a TCP request w/ SYN flag
+to a specified port in the target server.

-#### If its a closed port
+#### If a CLOSED port
 The target server
 - responds **TCP packet with ==RST flag set==**.
 - Nmap then marks the port as **closed**.
 ![[Pasted image 20220703150554.png|150]]
 RST means ReSeT

-#### If it's an open port
+#### If an OPEN port
+Basically, it will act as if doing a [[The steps of Three-Way Handshake|three-way handshake]]

-The target server will respond a TCP packet with SYN/ACK flags set.
+The target server will respond a TCP packet w/ SYN/ACK flags set.
-Completes the handshake by sending back a TCP packet with ACK set.
+Completes the handshake by sending back a TCP packet w/ ACK set.
 Nmap then marks this port as being **open**.

-#### If behind Firewall
+#### If behind FIREWALL
-What if the port is open, but hidden behind a firewall?
+What if port is open, but hidden behind a firewall?
 Many **firewalls are configured to ==drop incoming packets==**.

 -> Nmap sends a TCP SYN request,
 -> Receives nothing back.
-This indicates that the port is being protected by a firewall Thus the port is considered to be **filtered**.
+This indicates that the port is being protected by a firewall Thus the port is considered to be ==**filtered**==.

 ##### The PROBLEM if pocket is behind FIREWALL
-For example, in IPtables for Linux, if we run this command:
+In IPtables for Linux, if we run this command:
 `iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset`

-The command allows the firewall to act as if it's an open port with no firewall behind it.

-Because when the command is executed,
+When the command is executed,
-any requests of ports behind the firewall will respond `RST TCP packet`.
+**any requests of ports behind the ==firewall will respond `RST TCP packet`**==.
+In other words, the command allows the firewall
+- **==to act as if it's an open port with no firewall behind it==**.

 This can make it extremely difficult (if not impossible) to get an accurate reading of the target(s).

 ### How SYN Scan works (-sS)
-SYN scans (`-sS`) are used to scan the TCP port-range of a target or targets; however, the two scan types work slightly differently.
+It is used to scan the TCP port-range of a target Sometimes SYN scan is referred to as
-SYN scans are sometimes referred to as "_Half-open"_ scans, or "Stealth" scans.
+- "_Half-open"_ scans
+- "Stealth" scans.

+When receiving a closed port or behind the firewall
+- Basically the same as how TCP w/ SYN flag request

+When receiving an open port
+-> After receiving a SYN/ACK from the server
-Where TCP scans perform a full three-way handshake with the target, SYN scans sends back a RST TCP packet after receiving a SYN/ACK from the server (this prevents the server from repeatedly trying to make the request).
-In other words, the sequence for scanning an **open** port looks like this:
+-> SYN scans sends back a RST TCP packet
+(This prevents the server from repeatedly trying to make the request).
 ![[Pasted image 20220703152536.png|250]]
 ![[stealthscan.png]]
 This has a variety of advantages for us as hackers:
--   It can be used to bypass older Intrusion Detection systems as they are looking out for a full three way handshake.
+-   Bypass older Intrusion Detection systems as they are looking out for a full three way handshake.
 This is often no longer the case with modern IDS solutions; it is for this reason that SYN scans are still frequently referred to as "stealth" scans.
 -   SYN scans are often not logged by applications listening on open ports, as standard practice is to log a connection once it's been fully established.
 Again, this plays into the idea of SYN scans being stealthy.
--   Without having to bother about completing (and disconnecting from) a three-way handshake for every port, SYN scans are significantly faster than a standard TCP Connect scan.
+-  SYN scans are significantly faster than a standard TCP Connect scan.
+It doesn't have to bother about completing (and disconnecting from) a three-way handshake for every port thus making it faster.

-There are, however, a couple of disadvantages to SYN scans, namely:
+Disadvantages to SYN scans
--   They require sudo permissions[1] in order to work correctly in Linux.
+-   They require sudo permissions  in order to work correctly in Linux [1].
 This is because SYN scans require the ability to create raw packets (as opposed to the full TCP handshake), which is a privilege only the root user has by default.
 [1] SYN scans can also be made to work by giving Nmap the CAP_NET_RAW, CAP_NET_ADMIN and CAP_NET_BIND_SERVICE capabilities; however, this may not allow many of the NSE scripts to run properly.
 -   Unstable services are sometimes brought down by SYN scans, which could prove problematic if a client has provided a production environment for the test.